rajan-personal/vidyanime-mvp/GITHUB_PAGES.md

 1. Go to your repository settings on GitHub
 2. Navigate to "Pages" in the left sidebar
 3. Under "Source", select "GitHub Actions"
+4. Click "Save"
-4. The workflow will automatically deploy when you push to the `main` branch
+5. The workflow will automatically deploy when you push to the `main` branch

+**Important**: You must enable GitHub Pages and set the source to "GitHub Actions" before the workflow will work.

 ### 3. Environment Variables